-Using images on your website is about more than just showing people what you’re selling; it’s a very important part of site optimization and can influence your search engine rank.
+Using accommodation photography on your website is about more than just showing people what you’re selling; it’s a very important part of site optimization and can influence your search engine rank.
 A site with well-placed, relevant images is more appealing than one with low-quality, poorly-rendered pictures—or, worse, no pictures at all.
 Here are some tips on how to really make effective use of images on your hospitality website.

-Choose accommodation images with a purpose
+Choose hospitality images with a purpose

 There are a million ways to use images on your website, and a lot of psychology that we won’t get into in this post, but the first thing to keep in mind is that your images should always have a purpose.
 Rather than throwing up a photo just to break up some text, think of your photos as a precision strike—each one should have a reason to be there.
 This could be as simple as having photos for each of your rooms, but could also be more complex; if you want to use images, they should be relevant, appealing, and unique.
 A picture really is worth a thousand words; if you can illustrate your point with a photo rather than using a few paragraphs to explain, then go with the photo.
 A picture of a happy couple enjoying your accommodations will say far more than a paragraph talking about how great it is.

 Use titles and descriptions